Is Your Tuition Assistance Program Legal?

-It is estimated that 50% of Christian schools in the US are out of compliance with their 501(c)3 requirements.
-Why do we say this?
-After surveying hundreds of Christian schools across the US, we have learned that while most schools (96%) give out some sort of financial aid, only about half use a formal application.
+It is estimated that 50% of private schools in the US are out of compliance with their 501(c)3 requirements.
+After surveying hundreds of schools across the US, we have learned that while most schools (96%) give out some sort of financial aid, only about half use a formal application.

-Christian schools that have acquired tax-exempt status as a 501(c)3 are required to follow certain guidelines prescribing how a non-profit gives out money.
-Two important requirements are that they have written policies guiding how recipients qualify for a gift, and if the gift is tuition assistance, that they follow the same criteria and utilize the same formulas for each applicant.
+Schools that have acquired tax-exempt 501(c)3 status are required to follow certain guidelines prescribing how a non-profit gives out money.
+Two important requirements are that they have written policies guiding how recipients qualify for a gift, and if the gift is tuition assistance, they follow the same criteria and utilize the same formulas for each applicant.
 Is your school in compliance with its 501(c)3?

-#2 - When you give away money.
-When you give away money, even if it is a tuition “discount," all recipients must be treated consistently.
+It cares when you give away money even if it is a tuition “discount."
+All tuition aid recipients must be treated consistently.
 What does this mean for tuition assistance?
-Just a few implications:

 Additionally, your tuition assistance brochure or written guideline should have a statement similar to this: